 On August 21, a total solar eclipse will be visible across a narrow band over the United States...an event that is not only rare, but for many, a once in a life-time opportunity.
 We recently wrote an article on everything you need to know for this year's eclipse.
 Make sure to check it out so you know the best location to see it!

 Let's talk about something else really important: how to actually see the eclipse.
-Don't get me wrong, I'm definitely not advocating that you try looking at the sun with your sunglasses on...but I think we've all sort-of done that in some point in our life.
+Don't get me wrong, I'm not advocating that you try looking at the sun with your sunglasses on...but I think we've all sort-of done that in some point in our life.
 It hurts, and you can't look for very long.
 Wearing sunglasses to look at the eclipse is essentially the same thing as putting a cardboard house up in the arctic.
 The cardboard house looks protective from the outside, but you're still going to be really, really cold.
 Same thing with sunglasses.
-If you try to look at the eclipse with your sunglasses, you will miss the entire event and possibly damaging your eyes.
+If you try to look at the eclipse with your sunglasses, you will miss the entire event and likely damaging your eyes.
 No one wants that.

 It's a concern we hear all the time.
 "I didn't realize it was going to be this bad", or "I wish I had more time to put the car in the garage."